VictorLins/DotNetWebSearchAnalytics/README.md

 ![Untitled](https://github.com/VictorLins/DraftDotNetWebSearchAnalytics/assets/15841201/77662c8e-d20f-48b8-a2db-d4caf24774bc)

 Microsoft Identity Manager, alongside Json Web Token (JWT), was utilized in this repository.
-It is fully working, although it is not yet part of the complete solution.
+> [!NOTE]
+> Microsoft Identity and JWT are fully functional and available for integration into the frontend solution in upcoming releases.

 This repository also includes unit tests and a Windows Forms client for convenient permission testing.